Utopia5327/Khabri/README.md

-# DrugFree India - Interactive Drug Abuse Reporting Platform
+# Khabri - Interactive Drug Abuse Reporting Platform

 A mobile-optimized web application that allows citizens in India to report drug abuse incidents with photos, geolocation, and detailed descriptions.
 The platform provides authorities with real-time data visualization and mapping capabilities to address the growing drug abuse problem among youth.